build-on-aws/content/posts/devops-wrong-answers-only/index.md

 ![Order rate for amazon.com](images/figure6.png "Figure 6.
 Order rate -- a good KPI for an online retailer.
 When orders drop below predicted values, it indicates a serious problem with customer experience on the site.")

-While we do not want to use our customers as front line “monitoring”, we still want to listen to their needs and add requirements to the backlog for future releases to meet those needs.
+While we do not want to use our customers as front line “monitoring,” we still want to listen to their needs and add requirements to the backlog for future releases to meet those needs.
 Tracing and instrumentation can be used to gather objective data on how customers use your application.
 Also, user studies, beta releases, surveys, and social media sentiment analysis are ways to gather subjective data from your customers.

 <br/>